harshnehal1996/Self-Driving-Vehicle-With-Carla/perception/README.md

 		4. Eliminate all the other points not part of this cluster

-2. **Obscure Projection elimination**:
+2. **Obscure projection elimination**:
 	* Edges can be a tricky case to deal since a slight over-extension of labels around it in the 2D segmentation image can potentially affect large number of lidar points behind it.
 You can imagine this by visualizing how fast the shawdow of a sphere on a wall behind it grows in size if we move the sphere a tiny amount towards the light source.
 To eliminate this I clipped the segmented regions from the outward boundary(having radially outward gradient) of the objects.
 The gradients/boundary were detected using Sobel filter.
-Visualization below.
-Red is outward boundary(where labels are omitted) and green is the inner boundary.
+Visualization below for semantic class "lane marking".
+Red is outward boundary(where labels are omitted) and green is the inner boundary(untouched).
 	<p align="center"><img src="../images/compare.png" alt="lidar_seg" width="450" height="300"/><img src="../images/grad.png" alt="lidar_seg" width="450" height="300"/></p>